andrewhao/andrewhao.github.io/_posts/2022-01-20-overproduction-and-its-discontents.md

 - Work/Life Balance
 ---

-<h2 class="intro">I'm committing myself to an article a week on this blog while on paternity leave in early 2021.
-Today, I discuss how I'm reorienting myself after a very disorienting 2021.</h2>
+<h2 class="intro">I'm committing myself to an article a week on this blog while on paternity leave in early 2022.
+Today's topic is on how I'm recovering and reorienting myself after a disorienting 2021.</h2>

 What made 2021 so difficult?
 2020 was tough enough, but I felt like I ran it all on adrenaline and we survived.
 2021 felt like it opened with a glimmer of hope but then it quickly fell apart again.